Danny-Nunez/Danny-Nunez/README.md

 A passionate Web developer.
 An eye for attention to details😄

-🔭 I’m currently attending MITXPRO, Harvard CS50, Meta and Google certs.
+🔭 I’m currently attending MITXPRO, Meta and Google certs.

 📝 I regularly study and always learn new tech.